 - 2-3 fresh rosemary sprigs (optional)

-Place the carrots and the onion in a 5 to 6-quart slow cooker and set aside.
+Place the carrots, onion, and garlic in a 5 to 6-quart slow cooker and set aside.

 Pat roast dry with a paper towel, drizzle with 2 tablespoons of oil, and sprinkle with salt and pepper.
 Rub all over to adhere.

 Add the remaining 2 tablespoons of oil to a large pan or Dutch oven over medium-high heat.
 Sear 4-6 minutes on each side.
 Once the entire roast has developed a golden-brown crust, remove it from the heat and transfer to the slow cooker.